bzerangue/webhooks/README.markdown

 ## Requirements

-1. This extension now requires Symphony 2.3.
+1. This extension now requires Symphony 2.3. or greater

 ## Note